 You can even apply this early on in the job ad.
 State a rough estimate about when you’d reply to each application.

-Then, craft a checklist of the hiring process and email your prospects after each item is either passed or failed.
+Then, craft a hiring process checklist and email your prospects after each item is passed or failed.

-Sharing your process with candidates will allow those who weren’t hired to rethink their situation and take action accordingly.
+Sharing your process with candidates will allow those you didn’t hire to rethink their situation and take action accordingly.
 You never know, maybe these failed candidates would be suitable for employment in the future.

 Post-Interview Surveys to Improve the Process